Navigate Reverse Stock Splits like a Pro with our Reverse Stock Split Calculator

 Reverse stock splits can be perplexing, which is why we have created our reverse stock split calculator.
 But before we dive into that, let’s discuss what a reverse stock split is and why they occur.
 A reverse stock split is a corporate action in which a company reduces the number of its outstanding shares by consolidating existing shares into fewer shares.
 This is typically done to raise the stock price and meet exchange listing requirements or to attract institutional investors.

 When a reverse stock split occurs, the overall value of your investment in that stock does not change – you simply get fewer shares, and the price of the shares increases.
+Refer to our comprehensive guide to reverse stock splits for more information and a powerful trading strategy to profit from reverse split stocks.

 Understanding the Basics of Reverse Stock Splits